Noroff-FEU-Assignments/cross-course-project-karlwoien/README.md

 cross-course-project-karlwoien created by GitHub Classroom

-# Course assignment WCT
+# CA - Web and Communications Technology

-Task: Organising files and folders in order to start developing the website that I chose in the course Design 1 Link to deployed site on Netlify:
+Task: Organising files and folders in order to start developing the website designed in the course Design 1

+Link to deployed site on Netlify: